MicrosoftDocs/azure-docs/articles/azure-stack/azure-stack-network.md

 ---

 ## Network connectivity
-This section provides Azure Stack network infrastructure information that will help you make important decisions about how to best integrate Azure Stack into your existing networking environment.
+This article provides Azure Stack network infrastructure information to help you decide how to best integrate Azure Stack into your existing networking environment.

 > [!NOTE]
-> To resolve external DNS names from Azure Stack (for example, www.bing.com), you’ll need to provide DNS servers that Azure Stack can use to forward DNS requests for which Azure Stack is not authoritative.
-For more information about Azure Stack DNS requirements see, [Azure Stack datacenter integration - DNS](azure-stack-integrate-dns.md).
+> To resolve external DNS names from Azure Stack (for example, www.bing.com), you need to provide DNS servers to forward DNS requests.
+For more information about Azure Stack DNS requirements, see [Azure Stack datacenter integration - DNS](azure-stack-integrate-dns.md).

 ## Physical network design
 The Azure Stack solution requires a resilient and highly available physical infrastructure to support its operation and services.
 The following diagram represents our recommended design: